What’s the Difference Between Alpacas and Llamas?

 In modern times, the Andes of Peru have seen an increase in the number of eateries serving alpaca meat.

-The consumption of alpaca meat is on the rise worldwide, with alpaca farms in the United States and Australia earning a reputation for themselves.
+The consumption of alpaca meat is rising worldwide, with alpaca farms in the United States and Australia earning a reputation for themselves.

 In Peru, several trekking teams use llamas as pack animals because of their exceptional carrying capacity.